benvaljean/benvaljean.github.io/_posts/2009-11-17-Get_or_Ascertain_Slave_Lag_(MySQL).markdown

 title: Get or Ascertain Slave Lag (MySQL)
 ---

-MySQL master servers can handles queries in parallel whereas a slave must do them in series as otherwise data integrity would be lost due to cancelled queries and salve restarts, among other things.
-Due to the differences in behaviour there can often be a difference between the master and a slave - the slave does not have the most up to date data as it has \'lagged\' behind.
+MySQL master servers can handle queries in parallel whereas a slave must do them in series as otherwise data integrity would be lost due to canceled queries and slave restarts, among other things.
+Due to the differences in behavior there can often be a difference between the master and a slave - the slave does not have the most up to date data as it has \'lagged\' behind.